MetalHexx/TeensyROM-UI/README.md

 An integration with [HVSC](https://www.youtube.com/watch?v=lz0CJbkplj0&list=PLmN5cgEuNrpiCj1LfKBDUZS06ZBCjif5b) brings forth STIL info like accurate SID play times, composer name, release info, and even some interesting historical scene information.
 This plethora of information becomes quite effective when digging for cover tunes or other very specific tracks.
 Special thanks to the open source [DeepSID](https://github.com/Chordian/deepsid) project, composer images also compliment the HVSC SIDs.

 #### OneLoad64
 The application comes bundled with [OneLoad64](https://www.youtube.com/watch?v=lz0CJbkplj0&list=PLmN5cgEuNrpiCj1LfKBDUZS06ZBCjif5b) game load and play screens to make it easy to preview games to play.
 This collection in combination with this application enable the fastest consecutive game load times possible on a commodore machine.
+Make sure to keep

 ## Search
 Search will make finding specific content very easy with filename/path search for all file types.
 Searching for SIDS in the HVSC library has some additional benefits through the integration of STIL song info.
 The search will use Artist Name, Song Title and Comments to making finding hidden gems much easier.
+Type keywords to search.  `+` in front a keyword that is required in the search results.
+Double quotes around to search for a match on a phrase.
+You can also combine the two.
+Example: `Iron Maiden +"Aces High"`

  ## File Transfer
 Incorporating file drag and drop functionality, you can move files to your SD/USB storage pretty quickly, reducing the need to physically remove them.
 Watch file capability allows you to designate a folder on your desktop computer to trigger automatic file transfer and launch on your commodore.